Resources for Current Students

 Department Resources for Graduate Students

-On the English Graduate Studies Portfolio page, you can access important departmental forms, sample comprehensive exam and fourth-year funding materials, pedagogy aids for GTAs and the Graduate Student Handbook.
+On the English Graduate Studies Digication page, you can access important departmental forms, sample comprehensive exam and fourth-year funding materials, pedagogy aids for GTAs and the Graduate Student Handbook.
 In the handbook, you'll find information about MA and PhD degree requirements and coursework plans, thesis and dissertation proposals, GTA expectations, academic exceptions and appeals, and answers to other questions.

 Department Resources for Undergraduate Students

 Undergraduate students can access information about degree requirements through the DU Bulletin and can visit the Study Abroad page to learn more about study abroad requirements.
-The English Department portfolio page has access to degree requirements, course descriptions and more.
+The English Department Digication page has access to degree requirements, course descriptions and more.

 Departmental Distinction in English